 On your left, you will see a row of columns.
 This is all that’s left of a great temple that stood here, the Temple of Hadrian.
 You know, Hadrian’s wall in Britain, built to defend the Romans against those vicious Scots?
 That Hadrian.
 It’s a good example of how old and new blends in Rome, cause the building behind the columns today?
 That’s the Stock Exchange.

-But look up to the left, there’s a little sandwich shop there called Il Panino Ingegnoso.
+But across from the wall there’s a little sandwich shop there called Il Panino Ingegnoso.
 This is just one of many sandwich shops scattered around Rome, and if you’re starting to feel a little peckish, this is a great place to grab a snack.
 I recommend the Roman staple, Porchetta.

 Porchetta is a pork sandwich, and it’s deliiiiiiicious!
 The recipe dates back to Roman times, to a small place just south of Rome called Ariccia where they’ve been making it for 3000 years!
 It’s a pork roast rolled up with salt, garlic and a special herb blend, slow cooked for 8-12 hours, and then served thinly sliced on plain bread.
 The Romans are all about simplicity when it comes to Porchetta, they don’t want anything else but meat and bread so as not to compromise the flavor, but they will make allowances for tourists if you ask nicely for some mayo.